 Lesson: When you have this kind of view, you don’t clutter it up!

-In this New England garden (on the Massachusetts/Vermont border) designer Anthony Paul used locally sourced stones to create the retaining walls and then tucked this intimate seating space from which to enjoy views all year round.
+In this New England garden (Massachusetts/Vermont border) designer Anthony Paul used locally sourced stones to create the retaining walls.
+Then tucked this intimate seating space from which to enjoy views all year round.
 (But especially in fall—and really, who could blame him.)
 Many considered choices went into creating a space that’s so powerful in its quiet simplicity.

 Let’s break it down (and maybe steal an idea or two):

-- Designing the deck as a circle nods to the rounded shape of the hills beyond (in your head make this deck square—not the same, right?) and matching the grey tones of the flooring to the nearby stone wall adds seamless cohesion.
+- Designing the deck as a circle nods to the rounded shape of the hills beyond.
+(In your head make this deck square-not the same, right?)
+Then matching the grey tones of the flooring to the nearby stone wall adds seamless cohesion.

 - Carefully choosing muted colors of plantings so they do not even try to compete with the staggering views.
 Doesn’t this all just feels very natural, as if these plants landed there on the winds?